 Please do not include grant acknowledgements, literature references, or copyright or trademark symbols.

 Scholarship Assistance: If you need assistance to attend the meeting, you may apply for a scholarship.
 Priority will be given to students and young investigators with a focus on those attending from lower and middle income countries.
 Resources are limited so scholarships will be determined based on quality of you submission and description of need as well as the factors above.
-In order to apply, you will need to upload either proof of student status OR your certificate/diploma from your last training program and you will need to write a short statement explaining why you need support from the Congress.
-If you do not have these documents at the time of your abstract submission, you can SAVE your work and return to upload documents at a later time (prior to the abstract deadline).
+In order to apply, you will need to write a short statement explaining why you need support from the Congress.